The-Plottwist/Arch-setup/README.md

 - Ease of customization

-- Explanation of each section (of the code)
+- Explanation of each sections (of the code)

+## Pros

+- Automatically installs a Desktop Environment

+- Automatically installs an Aur helper (which is yay)

+- Automatically installs a set of packages (both aur and official)

+- And most importantly, you have the opportunity to browse and edit the code directly.
+With this way, you can tailor it the way you want.